Logo Icon of River’s Bend Family Dental

 Choosing the correct type of partial denture depends on the patient’s situation.
 At River’s Bend Family Dental, we provide patients with the necessary care and support to make an informed decision.

-Our dentist will have a consultation with you to examine your teeth, gums, and mouth and even take X-rays to get an exact picture of your situation.
+Our dentist will consult with you to examine your teeth, gums, and mouth and even take X-rays to get an exact picture of your situation.

 Partial dentures can help you regain your smile, fix any chewing problems, restore speech, and more.
 With River’s Bend Family Dental, you can solve all your dental problems.